jon-gitter/GamePlan/README.md

 ### Purpose

 - GamePlan is an interactive website that lets friends coordinate with each other to hunt in a calendar format.
+- I wanted to create my own website my friends and I could use, improve my software development skills, create a project that utilizes full stack development, and push myself to learn new ways to code.

 ### Key Features